 Like time overviews and work plans, time entries can be of legal importance in case a client fails to pay and we need to take legal action.

 Push your code to a repository accessible by seniors when you stop work for the day.
-Only make one commit per project and day (few exceptions such as when a colleague urgently needs your latest code).

 Here are the code extracts corresponding to the time entry example above.
 It is very easy to evaluate: